Ada-Developers-Academy/core-about-ada/being-an-adie/learning-plans.md

 - You feel like you’re falling behind the curriculum and need help with pacing and prioritizing.
 - There’s a particular section of the curriculum that isn’t coming naturally or you need more help understanding.
 - Some big things have been happening in your personal life and your ability to fully focus on Ada isn’t as high right now.
-- You got a red on your last assignment and we want to make sure you’re moving forward alright with that content
+- You got a red on your last assignment and we want to make sure you’re moving forward alright with that content.

 ## Here are some examples of what a Learning Plan might include: